-- 5.1 The Chair of the LGB will decide if they should investigate the complaint themselves or delegate this to another member of the Local Governing Body, and inform the complainant of their decision within 2 working days. - 5.2 The investigating Governor should talk to all relevant staff as necessary (Governors would not normally interview pupils themselves) and report back to the complainant with the outcome of their investigation in writing within 10 working days, offering to meet in person. - 5.3 If the complainant is not satisfied with the outcome of the investigation, and wishes to proceed to the next stage, they should inform the Chair of the Local Governing Body in writing within 5 working days.
+- 5.1 The Chair of the LGB will decide if they should investigate the complaint themselves or delegate this to another member of the Local Governing Body, and inform the complainant of who will deal with the complaint within two working days. - 5.2 The investigating Governor should talk to all relevant staff as necessary (Governors would not normally interview pupils themselves) and report back to the complainant with the outcome of their investigation in writing within ten working days, offering to meet in person. - 5.3 If the complainant is not satisfied with the outcome of the investigation they have the right to appeal to the Trust Complaints Appeal Committee.
+If this is the case the Chair of the Local Governing Body will refer the complaint to the Chair of the Trust Board.

-6 Formal Stage 3: LGB Complaints Committee
+6 Formal Stage 3: Trust Complaints Appeal Committee